HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 ## Quickstart

-Try this example to get an quick idea of what kind of data is available from the API.
+Try this example to get an quick idea of what kind of data is available from the API:
 1. Install [MQTT.js](https://github.com/mqttjs/MQTT.js) command line tools:
 ```
 npm install -g mqtt